 Summer Camps for Individuals with Disabilities

-For parents working outside of their homes, finding childcare options that are affordable, safe, and fun is even more essential.
+For parents working outside of their homes, finding childcare options that are affordable, safe, and fun is essential.
 Camp, be it a day or residential program, is one of the alternative options to explore.
 Below is a list of options that are specifically tailored to individuals with disabilities.
 Financial assistance is offered at most of the locations.
 Early registration is the best opportunity for this kind of help.
 This list is by no means exhaustive.

 To find more camp options, search our resource database by typing "summer camp" in the search bar at the top of this page.

 Camp Sun-N-Fun offers children and adults with developmental disabilities an opportunity to participate in and enjoy summer recreational activities.
 Camp Sun-N-Fun provides opportunities to make new friends, opportunities to develop independence and opportunities to gain self-esteem through success in fun activities such as nature appreciation, arts and crafts, sports and games, music and dance, themed parties and much more.
 Both residential and day camp opportunities are available.
-Call 856.848.8648 for more information.
+Call 856.629.4502 for more information.

 Arthur C Luff Children's Burn Camp is offered each summer to children between the ages of 8 and 18.
 The camp is located in Connecticut, and The Burn Center at St. Barnabas is able to send children to this camp at no cost to their families.
 It is a safe place where children can simply be children, despite their injuries.
 Call 973.322.4430 for information on both the camp and the burn center.